wiseman-timelord/BethesdaGameEspCleaner/README.md

        └── TES4Edit*.7z
    ```
 4. **Run Setup** by launching the `.bat` file as Administrator → select option `2` to extract TES4Edit, set up thread folders, and generate config → choose 1–4 threads based on your system.
+- It will downlaod the portable `7za.exe` from the official `7z` site, in order to extract the `TES4Edit*.7z` file, obviously it needs to do that.
 5. **Start Cleaning** by running the `.bat` again as Administrator → select option `1` to scan ESPs, skip blacklisted files, and auto-clean the rest using multiple xEdit instances.
 - There is occasionally a mod that will pause the TES4Edit-AutoClean page open (AutoClean would otherwise do that anyhow), but if there is an "Ok" on the bottom right click that, or otherwise hit the "[x]" in the top right.
 6. **Review Logs**: `oec_blacklist.txt` (cleaned), `oec_errorlist.txt` (failures); temp files and thread folders are auto-managed.